parzi-val/malayalam-lexicons/readme.md

 ---

-This project will soon contain a comprehensive collection of Malayalam words, including meanings<sup>1</sup>, synonyms<sup>1</sup>, pronunciations (IPA), parts of speech, and grammatical information.
+This project contains a comprehensive collection of Malayalam words, including meanings<sup>1</sup>, synonyms<sup>1</sup>, pronunciations (IPA), parts of speech, and root words (morphemes)<sup>2</sup>.
 The lexicon is designed to be used for various natural language processing (NLP) applications and research.

+Explore the lexicon set [here](https://malayalam-lexicons.streamlit.app).

 <br>
 <br>